benrbray/benrbray.github.io/src/content/blog/expectation-maximization.md

 # Introduction

 These notes provide a theoretical treatment of **Expectation Maximization**, an iterative parameter estimation algorithm used to find local maxima of the likelihood function in the presence of hidden variables.
-Introductory textbooks [murphy:mlapp, bishop:prml] typically state the algorithm without explanation and expect students to work blindly through derivations.
+Introductory textbooks [@murphy2012:mlapp; @bishop2006:prml] typically state the algorithm without explanation and expect students to work blindly through derivations.
 We find this approach to be unsatisfying, and instead choose to tackle the theory head-on, followed by plenty of examples.

-Following [neal1998:em], we view expectation-maximization as coordinate ascent on the **Evidence Lower Bound**.
+Following [@neal1998:expectation-maximization], we view expectation-maximization as coordinate ascent on the **Evidence Lower Bound**.
 This perspective takes much of the mystery out of the algorithm and allows us to easily derive variants like **Hard EM** and **Variational EM**.

 # Problem Setting